lixmal/keepass4web/README.md

 Choose one of the following installation methods (from easiest to most difficult):

 - From Ubuntu PPA:
-    - Add the repository, update and install the package
+    - Add the repository, update and install the package (and packages for default backends)
         > sudo add-apt-repository ppa:lixmal/keepass4web

         > sudo apt-get update

-        > sudo apt-get install keepass4web --install-suggests
+        > sudo apt-get install libapache2-mod-perl2 libnet-ldap-perl libdancer2-session-cookie-perl keepass4web

     - Make config changes to `/etc/keepass4web/config_local.yml`